Want to grow as a leader? You have come to the right place!

 Our programs include:

-- Leadership Pittsburgh (one cohort per year, program is 10 months long, class size is approximately 60, application and acceptance required)
+- Leadership Pittsburgh (one cohort per year, program is approximately 9 months long, class size is approximately 50, application and acceptance required)

-- Executive Welcome (offered 3-4 times a year)
+- Executive Welcome (offered 3-4 times a year; by invitation only)

 Know someone who might want to learn more about Leadership Pittsburgh Inc. programs?
 We’ll be happy to contact the individual and provide the information they need.
 We’ll be sure to mention your referral.
 Click here to share their contact information.